 - The electro-chemical impulses created by the inner hair cells releases neurotransmitters at the base of the cell that are captured by nerve fibers.
 There are 30'000 auditory fibers in each of the two cochlear nerves.
 Each fiber represents a particular frequency at a particular loudness level.
 Similarly, the vestibular nerve transmits balance and motion information.
 There are two pathways to the brain: the primary auditory pathway (discussed below) and the reticular pathway.
 The latter combines all sensory information in the brain to decide which sensory event requires highest priority by the brain.
-The primary path is as follows: - The cochlear nuclear complex is the first "processing unit" decoding frequency, intensity, and duration. - The superior colliculus (mesencephalum) infers spectral cues from frequency bands for sound location. - The medical geniculate body (thalamus) integrates auditory data to prepare for a motor response (b.), vocal response) - Finally, the auditory cortex functions of hearing.
-Neurons frequencies? frequencies? of the sound (e.g., wind) to eliminate distortions due to auditory complex is essential of sound which are elementary
+The primary path is as follows: - The cochlear nuclear complex is the first "processing unit" decoding frequency, intensity, and duration. - The superior colliculus (mesencephalum) infers spectral cues from frequency bands for sound location. - The medical geniculate body (thalamus) integrates auditory data to prepare for a motor response (e.g., vocal response) - Finally, the auditory cortex performs the basic and higher functions of hearing.
+Neurons are organized along frequencies.
+Frequency maps help to identify the source of the sound (e.g., wind).
+Further, it performs sound links to eliminate distortions due to reflection of waves.
+The auditory complex is essential to process temporal sequences of sound which are elementary for speech recognition and temporally complex sounds such as music.